This website uses cookies

 Our website, platform and/or any sub domains use cookies to understand how you use our services, and to improve both your experience and our marketing relevance.

-Ecommerce store owners often face an uphill battle when they have to calculate shipping costs and keep them low.
-Most shoppers now expect fast and affordable deliveries.
-Many even believe that shipping should be free, especially if they are making a large purchase from your store.
-But, as a store owner, you need to create a balance.
-Will these options affect your profitability?
+E-commerce store owners often face an uphill battle when calculating shipping costs and keeping them low.
+Most shoppers nowadays expect fast, affordable deliveries, all the while being free, especially if they are making a large purchase from your store.

-An ecommerce business owner needs to know exactly how much they are going to incur as shipping costs on every sale, for a multitude of reasons.
-For starters, it’s going to have a direct impact on your profitability.
-If you don’t know how much you are paying for shipping to a customer, you won’t be able to get a firm handle on your profits.
+• For starters, not knowing shipping costs will directly impact profitability.
+If you don’t know how much you are paying for shipping, excluding the cost of the product, you won’t be able to get a firm handle on your profits.

-Additionally, transparency is key if you want to make a sale and increase brand loyalty.
-Your customers need to know all of the costs that they will be incurring so they don’t ditch your store and buy from another.
 Shipping cost hassles are regarded as the number one reason for shopping cart abandonment.
 There are many ways to reduce abandonment, and managing shipping costs is one of them.
-Here are a few statistics to give you a better idea:

 The bottom line is this: shipping costs matter, and you need to stay on top of them.
 If you know just how much leeway you can give to a customer, you can set your margins correctly, which will allow you to make profits even when offering free shipping.